 Since these Twitter users have shown interest in your content topic by sharing a similar post with their followers in the past.
 You can leverage this opportunity to show them your content and ask if they’ll be willing to share with their followers too.

 One rule of thumb is to only use this tactic when you’re certain your content is on the same level or even better than what they already share with their audience.
 If you can produce similar content or something of better quality, this tactic might win over some loyal blog readers as well.

 One drawback I see with this tactic to boost traffic is that you’re not likely to get a huge list of people who have shared the content.
 Compare to what you can get using other premium tools design for such task such as Buzzsumo premium account, NinjaOutReach, BuzzBundle, etc.

 But still an alternative for content marketers bootstrapping their marketing tactics.

 #6.
 Repurpose Your Content to SlideShare Presentation.

-You might have been reading about the benefits of content upgrade into SlideShare presentation, but you just don’t have enough time at hand devoted to it, right?
+You might have read about the benefits of the content upgrade into SlideShare presentation.
+But you just don’t have enough time at hand devoted to it, right?